 VA Homepage for its Homelessness Program activities: Click here.

 The VA’s Homelessness Initiative Defined and Alternative Points of Contact

-The current administration (both the President and the Secretary of the VA) have personally committed to ending homelessness among veterans within the next five years (starting from about November 2009).
-To learn about this ambitious, well-meant effort and what is entailed, click here.
+To learn more about the VA’s campaign to end homelessness among veterans, first begun in 2009 with a five year goal, click here.
 First published in 2012, this One-Stop website fully describes the available programs and services involved.
 It is useful to veterans, families and service providers wishing to engage the VA.
-However, its most useful feature — considering the complexity of the initiative and depth of understanding required for the average consumer to use this site properly without wasting time — is the National Call Center subpage (which includes a local resource guide) describing the uses of the helpline number, 1-877-424-3834.
+However, its most useful feature — considering the complexity of the initiative and depth of understanding required for the average consumer to use this site properly without wasting time — is the National Call Center subpage (which includes resource guides) describing the uses of the helpline number, 1-877-424-3834.
 It has particular application to our area when the local Wilkes-Barre VA Medical Center, responsible for the initiative locally, fails to respond to calls.

 Other Local Frontline Points of Contact

 Note: All will routinely contact the Allentown Outpatient Clinic Social Worker for Homelessness to enter the veteran into the VA homeless program.
 All provide services and programs which may not be VA-funded.

 - The Lehigh Conference of Churches provides a full range of homeless services, to include employment retraining.
 Website is www.lehighchurches.org.
 However, its Pathways Housing Services program, currently located at Dubbs Memorial Community Center at 457 W. Allen Street in Allentown, is the most likely avenue for access.
 Call 610-439-8653, for appointments are required.
 Ben Stephens is its Housing and Homelessness Services Director.